wp-plugins/slideshow-gallery-pro/readme.txt

 == Frequently Asked Questions ==

-= So confusing!
-Where should I start? =
-Head to the authors plugin page and download the manual.
-That goes over everything pretty well.

 = Can I display/embed multiple instances of the slideshow gallery? = Yes, you can, but only one slideshow per page.

 = What if I only want captions on some of my pages
 Set your default captions to off; for any slideshow you put on your page use `[slideshow caption="on"]`

 = What if my configuration isn't showing up? =
 You're most likely not running PHP5.
 Talk to your host to upgrade or switch your hosting provider.
 PHP5 is eleventy years old.

 = How do I find the numbers to exclude (or include)? = Not as easy as it used to be!
 Go into the Media Library.
 Choose an image you want to exclude and click on it and notice your address bar: "/wp-admin/media.php?action=edit&attachment_id=353".
 Therefore, `[slideshow exclude=353]`

 = My thumbnails aren't scrolling, what's up? =
 Make sure you have at least 6 thumbnails for that to work properly.
 Otherwise thumbnails are probably not necessary.

 = How do I change the color to the left and right of my images in the slideshow? = In /views/default/gallery.php find this line: slideshow.letterbox = "#000"; Change #000 to #FFF for white, or any other hex color code.